 The Watersports Inclusion Games is an award-winning, free, multi-watersport event welcoming people of all abilities and disabilities including physical, intellectual, sensory and learning differences and anyone who experiences barriers to mainstream sport.
 Open to all ages, participants, along with family and friends, can try an exciting range of activities including sailing, canoeing, kayaking, paddleboarding, powerboating, dragon boating, snorkelling, windsurfing and more.
 No experience is necessary, and all activities, equipment and support are provided.

-Sailing, Canoeing, Kayaking, Paddleboarding, Powerboating, Motorboating, Dragon-boating, Snorkelling and much much more!
+Sailing, Canoeing, Kayaking, Paddleboarding, Powerboating, Motorboating, Snorkelling and much much more!

 Watersports Inclusion Games 2025 – A Celebration of Belonging on the Water